simplex-chat/simplex-chat/rfcs/2022-01-26-mobile-app.md

 Simplex-chat library is what we will use from the app:
   - command type [ChatCommand in Chat.hs](https://github.com/simplex-chat/simplex-chat/blob/master/src/Simplex/Chat.hs#L72) that UI can send to it
-  - UI sends these commands via TBQueue that `inputSubscriber` reads in forever look and sends to `processChatCommand`.
+  - UI sends these commands via TBQueue that `inputSubscriber` reads in forever loop and sends to `processChatCommand`.
 There is a hack that `inputSubscriber` not only reads commands but also shows them in the view, depending on the commands.
   - collection of [view functions in Chat/View.hs](https://github.com/simplex-chat/simplex-chat/blob/master/src/Simplex/Chat/View.hs) to reflect all events in view.

-This package also creates its own [database file](https://github.com/simplex-chat/simplex-chat/tree/master/migrations) where it stores references to agent connections managed by the agent, and how they may to contacts, groups, and file transmissions.
+This package also creates its own [database file](https://github.com/simplex-chat/simplex-chat/tree/master/migrations) where it stores references to agent connections managed by the agent, and how they map to contacts, groups, and file transmissions.

 ## App design options and questions